metaleap/vscode-appz/libs/go/readme.md

 	// Provides single-call access to numerous individual `Workspace` properties at once.
 	//
-	// `return` ── A thenable that resolves when this call has completed at the counterparty and its `WorkspaceBag` result obtained.
+	// `return` ── a thenable that resolves when this `AllProperties` call has successfully completed at the VSC side and its `WorkspaceBag` result received back at our end.
 	AllProperties() func(func(WorkspaceBag))
 }
 ```